 Just on the other side of the waterpark, through two sets of glass doors, is Tom Foolery’s, complete with yet another restaurant, B-Lux, with its crazy, yummy shakes and a bowling alley.
 And that’s not all!
 The Tom Foolery side also consists of laser tag, two escape rooms, an indoor obstacle course, arcade games, VR games, axe throwing, and even indoor rollercoasters for the ultimate play day!

 If you end up becoming a guest of Kalahari Resorts during your weekend in Round Rock, at the center of the resort is Amatuli, an array of shops with all kinds of merchandise, including items made in Africa!
 The shops are open from 6pm to 10pm daily, with a farmer’s market hosted on Sundays from 11am to 3pm.
 You can also catch live music daily!
 Just check their website during your stay.

 And Shop Some More

-You’ll find several of your favorite stores and brands at Round Rock’s Premium Outlets, and when you get hungry, there’s even a food court!
-Round Rock has seamlessly combined your favorite part of an indoor mall and the adventure of an outdoor mall.
+You’ll find several of your favorite stores and brands Round Rock’s Premium Outlets, and when you get hungry, there’s even a food court!
+The Round Rock Premium Outlets have seamlessly combined your favorite part of an indoor mall and the adventure of an outdoor mall.
 Right outside Calvin Klein, you’ll also find the cutest Hungarian food truck, which you can read more about in our guide of where to eat in Round Rock.
 The owners are so sweet, and the food is amazing!

 @mycurlyadventures Drooling over all the good food we had at this food truck with the sweetest owners who were so excited to share their food! #texas ♬ original sound – MyCurlyAdventures